mitel/emcday2015/README.markdown

 This will build a local docker image and start a container named `emcday2015`.

-Open a browser and hit `http://localhost:8080`, and we are ready to roll.
+Open a browser (better be Chrome or Safari) and hit `http://localhost:8080`.

 ## Build & Deploy with CloudFoundry